 Medeon Science Park

-Symbion is based in Copenhagen and creates a leading entrepreneurial environment.
-They currently have a large network of 450 companies with 2000 employees working on areas such as IT, life sciences and cleantech.
-Symbion work in partnership with Scion DTU and COBIS to create the best environment for science focused organisations.
+Based in Copenhagen, Symbion promotes an entrepreneurial environment.
+The Symbion network currently consists of 550 companies with approximately 2000 employees working within areas such as IT, life sciences and cleantech.
+Symbion works in partnership with Scion DTU and COBIS to create the best environment possible for science focused organisations.

 Biotech Research and Innovation Centre (BRIC)

-Disease-oriented basic research is the main focus of the research at BRIC.
+Disease-oriented basic research is the main focus at BRIC.
 Their overall aim is to contribute to a basic understanding of how and why disease occurs, to discover new disease-related genes, and to identify new diagnostic markers, which are essential to provide more efficient treatment.

-The Center for Healthy Aging is a network of research units, most of which are currently located at the University of Copenhagen.
-Center for Healthy Aging is a research center that studies how more people can have a healthy life and healthy aging.
+The Center for Healthy Aging is a research center located at the University of Copenhagen that studies how more people can have a healthy life and healthy aging.
 The approach to research is interdisciplinary and the center studies aging and aging processes from cell to society.

 The DTU Center for Nanomedicine and Theranostics develops advanced biomaterial technology and new medical inventions for diagnosing and treating severe diseases.
 The strong multidisciplinarity of the center allows for research in new biomedical technologies and evaluation of new treatment concepts in vitro and in vivo.

 The Center for Translational Genomics offers expertise and service in genomic technologies to promote translational research projects or projects aiming at clinical implementation of new diagnostic assays in healthcare.